skerkour/kerkour.com/content/blog/rust-for-web-development-2-years-later.md

 It's a <ins>loooong</ins> journey to become effective, but totally worth it, and even if you don't use it every day, you'll for sure become a better programmer by learning it and, if lost, rediscover the joy of programming 🤗

 In a word: Rust brings calm.
 No more bad surprises at 3 A.M.
 No more bugs because a dependency updated its API.
-No more annoying manual configuration for auto-scaling or whatever.
+No more annoying configuration for auto-scaling or whatever.
 And welcome response times so small that your users will fall in love with your product.

 <!-- If you want to learn more from real-world Rust experience, I'm writing a book (available in early access) where, among other things, we will create and deploy HTTP services in Rust.
 Here is a coupon to save 10€ on the book: [https://academy.kerkour.com/black-hat-rust?coupon=BLOG](https://academy.kerkour.com/black-hat-rust?coupon=BLOG) -->